Single Stream Recycling

 Single stream recycling means that most recycling commodities can be combined into one container, making recycling seamless and easier than ever.
 At WKU, we put paper, plastics #1-7, aluminum, tin, and small cardboard into one container.
 We separate out larger cardboard, like shipping boxes.
 We do not recycle plastic bags, styrofroam, or glass (on main campus).
 When you put all your recyclables into one container on campus, it gets sorted out off site and recycled.
 Learn all about what happens to the recycling when it leaves WKU here.

 WKU Recycling and Surplus handles the disposal of scrap metal, single stream recycling, glass recycling, and e-waste.
-We work with a company that take the items off site for recycling.
-We are not currently seeking a new e-scrap provider.
-Please do not contact us about buying our old electronics.
+We work with companies that take the items off site for recycling.
 All departments needing to surplus electronics or recycle broken electronics should place a surplus pick up request.
 Learn about what happens to our electronics recycling here.

 WKU Recycling and Surplus invites you to use the community recycling bins located behind the Service and Supply Building (where surplus is located) on campus.
 At the community recycling bins, we take all single stream commodities ( paper, plastics #1-7, aluminum, and tin) in one container.
 We have a separate container for glass and another for flattened cardboard.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,

 Note: documents in Powerpoint format (PPT) require Microsoft Viewer,

 Note: documents in Quicktime Movie format [MOV] require Apple Quicktime,